magarbikram/ddd-cargo-csharp/README.md

 **Carrier Movement** represents one particular trip by a particular **Carrier** (such as a truck or a ship) from one **Location** to another.
 Cargoes can ride from place to place by being loaded onto **Carriers** for the duration of one or more **Carrier Movements**

 **Delivery History** reflects what has actually happened to a **Cargo**, as opposed to the **Delivery Specification**, which describes goals.
 A **Delivery History** object can compute the current **Location** of the **Cargo** by analyzing the last load or unload and the destination of the corresponding **Carrier Movement**.
 A successful delivery would end with a **Delivery History** that satisfies the goals of the **Delivery Specification**.

+In order to frame up a solid implementation, this model still needs some clarification and tightening.

+Remember, ordinarily, model refinement, design and implementation should go hand-in-hand in a iterative development process.
+But in this chapter we are starting with a relatively mature model, and changes will be motivated strictly by the need to connect model with a practical implementation , employing the building block patterns.